AdobeDocs/campaign-learn.en/help/data-management/change-data-source.md

 ---
 title: Change the data source
-description: Learn how to change the data source of a workflow working table using the Change Data Source Activity to flexibly manage data across different data sources such as FDA, FFDA, and local database.
+description: Learn how to change the data source of a workflow working table using the Change Data Source Activity to flexibly manage data across different data sources, such as FDA, FFDA, and local database.
 feature: Data Management
 jira: KT-8379
 thumbnail: 340064.jpg